DFE-Digital/Enterprise-Security-Architecture/Guidelines/GDL-SEC004 - ITHC Common Findings.md

 ### How?

+* Ensure IaaS servers are domain joined to an approved, managed DfE domain (i.e. DEAD, TEAD, PPAD, REDPPAD, AD and REDAD) - these all benefit from consistent policies applied by the Cyber Security Team

-* Ensure server is domain joined to a DfE approved and managed domain
+* If it is not possible to join to an approved, managed domain  request policies from Cyber Security.

 * Ensure 'ServerAuthentication' Property is set to 'Windows Authentication Mode'